 Keep these in mind and you’re likely to pick a winner!

-For example, once, our grandma got Katie a cute white sundress with pink and blue palm trees on it.
+For example, our grandma got Katie a cute white sundress with pink and blue palm trees on it.
 It was comfy, cute, easy to put on, and colorful.
-Katie would wear it all the time.
+Katie wore it often until she outgrew it.

 6. Board and Card Games